Skip to main content

 • Designing policies that respond to real conditions and lived experiences

-• Measuring whether outcomes are improving across all subpopulations
+• Measuring whether outcomes are improving across all populations

 Under Measure A, we put this into practice through both baseline and equity metrics – so we are not only tracking overall progress, but whether the gaps are actually closing.